 Allan Motenko, Director

-The Office of Disability and Equal Opportunity is responsible for ensuring the Department of Revenue meets its mission and operates without regard to:
+The Office of Diversity and Equal Opportunity is responsible for ensuring the Department of Revenue meets its mission and operates without regard to:

 - National origin